nalej/docs/tutorials/appnetworking.md

 #### Public API CLI

 You can list all the available \(connectable\) network interfaces through the CLI.
-Just use the commands `appnet outbound available` or `appnet inbound available` to get a list of all the available outbound or inbound interfaces in your organisation.
+Just use the commands `appnet outbound available` or `appnet inbound available` to get a list of all the available outbound or inbound network interfaces in your organisation.

 ```bash
 ./public-api-cli appnet outbound available